Brownserve-UK/Brownserve.PSTools/Docs/RELEASING.md

 # Performing a release
-Releasing the module is done in two parts.
-First, the release is staged, then it is published.
-We do this to ensure the release has been reviewed by a human before it is published.

 ## Staging the release
-To stage a release you'll need to run the `stage-release` GitHub action.
+To perform a new release of the module it must first be staged using the `stage-release` GitHub action.
-You'll to choose a [release type](#choosing-a-release-type) before the workflow will start.
+You'll be prompted to choose a [release type](#choosing-a-release-type) and a branch/tag to create the release from.
-The workflow will then create a new `release/v<version>` branch and on that branch it will determine the new version number, update the changelog with the changes/bugfixes/known issues since the last release, then finally update the module documentation version with the new version number.
+If the release is staged from a branch that isn't `main` then the release will be created as a [pre-release](#creating-a-pre-release).

+This workflow will update the [changelog](../CHANGELOG.md) automatically with all the changes since the last release so it is no longer necessary to manually update this before performing a release.
+The [module documentation page](./Brownserve.PSTools.md) will also get updated to ensure the `help version` matches the version of the module being released.
-A pull request will then be created for the release, this will need to be reviewed and approved before the release can be published.
+As we don't allow direct pushes to `main` a pull request will then be created which will require review and approval before the release can be published.
+This ensures that all releases are reviewed by at least one person before being published.

-If there's any issues with the changelog or documentation, you can make any adjustments necessary and push them to the branch that was created during the build.
+If you need to make any changes/adjustments then you can do so on the branch that was created by the workflow.
-Once you're happy with the release, you can approve the pull request and merge it into the `main` branch, then you'll be able to publish the release.

 ## Publishing the release
 Once the release has been staged, you can publish it by running the `publish-release` GitHub action.
-This workflow will build and test the module, then all being will, publishes the module to the endpoints specified in the `$PublishTo` variable.
+This workflow will build and test the module, then all being will, will publish the module to the endpoints specified in the `publish_to` input.

 ## Choosing a release type
-When staging a release, you will be prompted to choose a release type, this will be used to determine the version number of the release.
+The release type you choose will be used to determine the version number of the new release.
-The release type can be one of the following:
+Release type's can be one of the following:
 * `major` - A major release, this will increment the major version number, and reset the minor and patch version numbers to 0.
 * `minor` - A minor release, this will increment the minor version number, and reset the patch version number to 0.
 * `patch` - A patch release, this will increment the patch version number.

 ### Major releases
 Major releases are used for releases that contain breaking/non-backwards compatible changes.
-Some examples of breaking changes are:
+Some examples of breaking changes would include:
 * Substantially changing the behaviour of a cmdlet.
 * Changing the output of a cmdlet such that it is no longer compatible with previous versions.
 * Removing a previously deprecated cmdlet.